How Does It Work?

-If you finish your associate degree and want to go further, WCC has special agreements with three colleges where you can continue on to a bachelor’s degree: Davenport University, Eastern Michigan University, and the National Labor College.
+If you finish your associate degree and want to go further, WCC has special agreements with three colleges where you can continue on to a bachelor’s degree: Davenport University, and Eastern Michigan University.
 WCC also has a similar agreement with the International Masonry Institute that lets BAC members apply their credits toward a credential in the certified masonry construction program.

 Build Your Skills